subakva/niarevo/README.markdown

 * switch from travis to circle?
 * use dotfile to run .simplecov
 * switch from rdiscount to kramdown

+* set up heroku review apps
+ - set up staging with all config vars
+ - use staging as the parent for review apps so it can inherit config vars
+ - generate app.json from staging
+ - etc.

 * switch to sorcery?
 * better tag input (https://github.com/maxwells/bootstrap-tags)